Top 10 Best Sites

 Unknowingly, you gave your man false hope that he would obtain sex by doing three things:

-In fact, Dr. Metts suggests you avoid intimate contact until you can have a conversation about the aftermath of sex with him.
+In fact, Dr. Metts suggests you avoid intimate contact until you can have a conversation about the aftermath of sex with your partner.

 “It may be awkward to have the ‘What are we?’ conversation, but in the long term, it will prevent hurt, embarrassment and lingering negative feelings about relationship trust and stability,” Metts said.